nauam/Courses/docs/administration/security/acl-policy-editor.md

 ## Editing ACL Rules (Enterprise)

-In QW Control Enterprise, by default you will see the Rules editor which allows defining ACL Policy rules with a simpler wizard UI.
+In Rundeck Enterprise, by default you will see the Rules editor which allows defining ACL Policy rules with a simpler wizard UI.

 ![ACL Editor Rules List](~@assets/img/acl-editor-edit-rules-list.png)